 About this article: This article was created by doctors to help you read and understand your pathology report for keratinizing squamous dysplasia of the oral cavity.
 If you have any questions about this article or your pathology report, please contact us.

 Keratinizing squamous dysplasia is a pre-cancerous disease involving the tissue on the surface of the oral cavity.
 This area includes the lips, tongue, floor of mouth, cheeks, and hard palate.
 Keratinizing squamous dysplasia is considered a pre-cancerous disease because it can over time turn into a type of laryngeal cancer called squamous cell carcinoma.
 Pathologists divide squamous dysplasia into three grades – mild, moderate, and severe – and the risk for developing cancer is highest with severe squamous dysplasia.

 The most common cause of keratinizing squamous dysplasia in the oral cavity is smoking.
-Other causes include excessive alcohol consumption, immune suppression, and prior radiation to the head and neck.
+Other causes include excessive alcohol consumption, immune suppression, and inflammatory conditions such as lichen planus.

 A negative margin means that dysplasia was not seen at any of the cut edges of tissue.
 A margin is called positive when there is moderate or severe keratinizing squamous dysplasia at the very edge of the cut tissue.
 A positive margin is associated with a higher risk that squamous dysplasia will come back at the same site after treatment.